 How to control fungal diseases

 The most common response to fungal infestations is the use of fungicides.
-As quickly as fungi evolve, however, applying fungicide frequently creates resistant varieties that are even more difficult to control.
-Good cultural practices can help your garden plants protect themselves without the use of chemicals.
+As quickly as fungi evolve, however, applying fungicide too frequently or incorrectly creates resistant varieties that are even more difficult to control.
+These good cultural practices can help your garden plants protect themselves without chemicals:

 When it comes to fungal diseases, prevention is far more effective than trying to get rid of them.